squid-cache/squid-cache.github.io/Features/StoreID.rst

   .
 For example; HTTP ETag header values are only guaranteed to be unique per-URL and if a CDN uses different ETag from each server then conditional requests involving ETag will MISS or REFRESH more often despite the content object/file being identical.
 Possibly causing a larger bandwidth consumption than if StoreID was not present at all.

+ * StoreID causes HTTP redirect loops if Squid is not configured to avoid caching redirection responses (HTTP allows caching of some redirection responses).
+If both the request URL and the corresponding redirect response Location URL are mapped to the same Store ID, the ''redirected'' request will hit on the cached redirection response, creating a loop.
+See Squid bug [[http://bugs.squid-cache.org/show_bug.cgi?id=3937|3937]].

  * ICP and HTCP support is missing.
   .
 URL queries received from SquidConf:cache_peer siblings are not passed through StoreID helper.
 So the resulting store/cache lookup will MISS on URLs normally alterd by StoreID.